Stirling and Dunfermline Railway: Opening

 Even now the E&GR refused to operate the line, and the S&DR had to acquire three locomotives and the rolling stock to do so itself.

 Nonetheless the railway was open, and a normal train service was in operation.

 Company takeovers

-The Stirling and Dunfermline Company was vested in the Edinburgh and Glasgow Railway (E&GR) by Act of 28 July 1858.
+The Stirling and Dunfermline Company was vested in the Edinburgh and Glasgow Railway (E&GR) by the Edinburgh and Glasgow and Stirling and Dunfermline Railways Act 1858 (21 & 22 Vict. c. lxiv) of 28 July 1858.
 The E&GR was already a significant player: it opened its main line in 1842.
 Having started as an inter-city line the E&GR had been collaborating with the Monkland Railways and others in handling coal and iron in the west of Scotland, which became a dominant traffic.
 Now it had access to Dunfermline, and the west Fife coalfield.
 The E&GR itself was taken over by the North British Railway on 1 August 1865.

 The Scottish Central Railway was absorbed by the Caledonian Railway in 1865.